florian-sander/bwp-minify/readme.txt

 * Uses the enqueueing system of WordPress which improves compatibility with other plugins and themes
 * Allows you to customize all minify strings
+* Allows you to change various Minify configuration options by editing the config file directly
 * Offers various way to add a cache buster to your minify string
 * Gives you total control over how this plugin minifies your scripts
 * Supports script localization (`wp_localize_script()`)